 2. Dagoretti Corner

 Another place with an interesting story to its name is Dagoretti Corner.
 It is said that white folks residing in the country would usually plan their meetups here and they would refer to this place as ‘The Great Corner’.

 Since locals could not pronounce that very well, they developed their own corrupted version – Dagoretti Corner.
 Indeed Dagoretti Corner was great because it was the site of the first airfield in Kenya which used to be where the Meteorological headquarters sits today.
 Today Dagoretti Corner is not as great as it used to be.

 Now, how the name of a place goes from ‘remote route’ to Rumuruti just beats me but that is what happened to the town of Rumuruti in Laikipia County.
 About 40 KM north of Nyahururu, Rumuruti lies on a popular route used by white settlers.
 It went from Nyahururu to Maralal.

 The settlers would refer to the stretch between the two settlements as the ‘remote route’ which locals corrupted to Rumuruti.
 Of course, if you have been around that area recently, you would know Rumuruti is no longer that remote.

 Whether these are authentic historical origins of these names remains to be seen.
 At least you can say they are rather tickling if not strange.
 So what is in a name you ask?
-I guess nothing more than a convenient form of identity but some who say otherwise.
-What other funny names to places around Kenya have you come across?
+I guess nothing more than a convenient form of identity but some say otherwise.
+What other places around Kenya do you know of that have awkward names?